Radiation therapy

 Managing radiation therapy side effects

-Radiation therapy can treat many cancers, but it can also injure healthy cells at or near the treatment area and this can lead to side effects.
-Some people experience many side effects, while others have very few or none.
+Some people have many side effects, while others have very few or none.
 Side effects can vary even among people having the same type of radiation therapy to the same part of the body.

 • the part of the body treated